-- Smashburger offers a vegetarian black bean burger that cannot be made vegan.
+- Smashburger offers six vegan milkshake flavors: Chocolate, Strawberry, Vanilla, Peanut Butter, Tangerine Dream, and Oreo.
+Make sure to order without whipped cream to make it vegan.
+There is a vegetarian black bean burger that cannot be made vegan.
 We’re also disappointed that the restaurant fries everything—even its sides of carrots and green beans—in oil containing beef fat.
 We’d like to see the chain explore vegan burgers as well as other vegan options.

 - Sonic Drive-In offers a vegetarian burger that cannot be made vegan and is only available at some locations.
 Sonic should upgrade to vegan patties and make the burger available at all of its locations.